theo-armour/2020/journal/07/2020-07-13-john-writing.md

 I write a lot, and it's easy and it's fun. how can I do this?
 I have access to a good computer with a good keyboard and excellent voice recognition and dictation software.

-## 2. do you have access to a pretty good computer with a very good keyboard?
+## 2. Do you have access to a pretty good computer with a very good keyboard?

 We have this thing we call "liberal arts" because the people of the past wrote down their thoughts and share them publicly.